-Karen is the National Director of InterVarsity's Women in the Academy and Professions, and she lives in Marietta, Georgia, with her husband and three teenage boys.
-Except for some years taken off to raise her sons, she has spent her adult life in and around InterVarsity — originally as a student and campus staff member in Michigan and currently in Atlanta.
-An entrepreneur at heart, she and some student leaders started the grad fellowship at Michigan State and the MBA fellowship at Georgia Tech.
-She loves to use her gifts of hospitality and teaching to create a welcoming place for people to connect with God and with each other.
-Although she rarely has time for it, you can find Karen at her sewing machine when ministry progress gets hard to measure and she needs to see tangible results from her efforts.
-She loves dark chocolate, good coffee, and British television.
+Karen Hice Guzmán is the Director of Women in the Academy and Professions.
+Except for some years taken off to raise children, Karen has spent her adult life in and around InterVarsity — originally as a student and campus staff member in Michigan and currently in Georgia.
+An entrepreneur at heart, she started the graduate student fellowship at Michigan State and the MBA fellowship at Georgia Tech.
+She loves to use her gifts of hospitality and teaching to create a welcome place for people to connect with God and with each other.
+Currently, she is bringing together women in graduate school and beyond to encourage, support, and mentor one another to live fully into the call of God on their lives as they navigate the challenges of academia and the professional world.
+Karen lives in Marietta, Georgia.
+She and her husband have three adult sons.
+She loves dark chocolate, good coffee, and British TV.

 I recently read that Advent is sort of a spiritual “waiting room.”
 Advent and its Scripture readings are characterized by an attentive attitude, a posture of waiting.
 I am not good at waiting, never have been . . .